Ada-Developers-Academy/core/intro-to-functions/functions-overview.md

 We define and name functions.
 The logic that a function holds **never** executes... **until we write code that invokes the function**, or says, "Hey!
 Actually do the code inside of the function!"

-Example: We can define a function named `convert_temperature` that holds the logic that converts degrees to fahrenheit.
+**Look at this example:** We can define a function named `convert_temperature` that holds the logic that converts degrees to fahrenheit.
 However, it won't actually convert any temperature until we write code to "do" the function.

 ```python
 # Define a function named convert_temperature